debjitbis08/concept-learner/README.md

 Concept Learner is an experimental project to build a model that learns concepts directly, starting with Grade 1 mathematics.
 The aim is to progress through school-level math one grade at a time, exploring how a model can acquire and apply concepts rather than just memorize patterns.

-This is not an LLM and not a wrapper around existing LLMs, it's a ground-up attempt to rethink how AI learns reasoning.
+This is not a LLM and not a wrapper around existing LLMs, it's a ground-up attempt to rethink how AI learns reasoning.

 This project is also an experiment in vibe-coding.
 Many developers today use LLMs to vibe-code apps; here, the twist is to see if we can vibe-code an AI model itself, in other words, use AI (with human guidance) to help design and build another AI.